web3-sets/lab/README.md

-# ⏣ Web3 Sets - Distributed Resource Mapping
+# ⏣ Web3 Sets - Distributed Object Resource Mapping

 Web3 Sets is JSON Draft 7 schema for mapping resources across distributed systems.

+Designed to be light-weight and flexible, Web3 Sets is a JSON Draft 7 schema for mapping and connecting resources across distributed and decentralized ecosystems.

 Web3 Sets is a simple approach to managing a complex system.

-Designed to be light-weight and flexible, Web3 Sets is a JSON Draft 7 schema for mapping and connecting resources across distributed and decentralized ecosystems.

 **The approach is simple.**

 Everything is Entity.
-Entities always have predictable behaviors.
+Entities have predictable behaviors.
 Entities can be grouped into Sets.
-Sets can be grouped into Sets.

-**The approach is powerful.**
+**Web3 Sets draws inspiration from naive set theory.**

-The only focus is mapping inputs and outputs across distributed systems.
+The only focus for the Web3 Sets schema is mapping Entity objects across distributed systems.
 It does not concern itself with the underlying technology or implementation details.
-It only cares about Entities and how to organize them.
+It only cares about Entity objects and how to organize them using rules and conditionals.

-**Web3 Sets draws inspiration from naive set theory.**

 [Naive set theory is a way of thinking about collections of objects, called sets, and the relationships between them.](https://en.wikipedia.org/wiki/Naive_set_theory)